Neurology Programs and Services

-The Headache Program at Children's National Health System evaluates and treats more than 2,000 patients annually.
+The Headache Program at Children's National Hospital evaluates and treats more than 2,000 patients annually.

-The Leukodystrophy and Myelin Disorders Program at Children's National Health System provides comprehensive services for children with inherited white matter diseases.
+The Leukodystrophy and Myelin Disorders Program at Children's National Hospital provides comprehensive services for children with inherited white matter diseases.

 Our pediatric specialists treat children with a variety of different strokes each year.
 It is important for parents and caregivers to recognize the signs of a stroke and take immediate action.